Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

 As with anything, things are only dangerous if you don’t employ safety rules.
 Therefore make sure you follow these simple rules.

-• Before lighting a fire, and after making sure fires are allowed at your campground, you also need to make sure there are no burn bans and it’s not too windy.
+• Before lighting a fire, and after making sure fires are allowed at your campground, you also need to make sure there are no fire bans and it’s not a windy day.

 • Dig a pit away from overhanging branches, remove anything that could catch fire and circle it with rocks to help contain the fire.

 • Stack any extra wood you may wish to use upwind and away from the fire.